-Officers perform a variety of safety functions on the campus including detection of hazardous conditions that could result in injury; reporting maintenance problems such as light outage, water leakage; property damage such as broken windows; or detecting conditions that may result in fire.
+Officers perform a variety of safety functions on the campus including detection of hazardous conditions that could result in injury; reporting maintenance problems such as a light outage or water leakage; property damage such as broken windows; or detecting conditions that may result in a fire.
 Officers also respond to fire alarms at the University and assist in the evacuation of buildings.
-They also provide reports and investigations with recommendations concerning methods of improving safety conditions on the campus.
+They also conduct safety investigations and provide reports with recommendations on methods to improve safety conditions on campus.